jxskiss/gopkg/perf/json/README.md

 User may use the method `Config` to customize the behavior of this library.

-For marshalling map data where key ordering does not matter, user may use the shortcut function `MarshalNoMapOrdering`, which disables map key ordering in case that jsoniter or sonic is used.
+For best performance, user may use `MarshalFastest` when this library is configured to use jsoniter or sonic.
+The result is not compatible with std `encoding/json` in some ways, especially that map keys are not sorted.

 ### Benchmark